wendlers/atom-build-mbed/README.md

 The above example allows to build two different firmwares (one located in `fw_one`, the other in `fw_two`), sharing common parts (here `mbed-os` and `common`).

+Please note, that when you created a `targets.ini` initially for your project, you need to advice `atom-build` to refresh targets with `Build: Refresh Targets`.
+Once `atom-build` is aware of the user targets, they will be refresh automatically every time the `targets.ini` is saved.

 Within the settings dialog of the builder the following could be adjusted:

 * _verbosity_: depending on the settings, this adds `--verbose` or